17punchisama/Hand-Writing-Detection/data/README.roboflow.txt

-Linear Thai Handwriting - v6 2024-10-08 1:12pm
+Linear Thai Handwriting - v7 2024-10-13 7:22am
 ==============================

-This dataset was exported via roboflow.com on October 8, 2024 at 1:13 PM GMT
+This dataset was exported via roboflow.com on October 13, 2024 at 7:23 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects